rbuerki/projects-ml/association_rules_mining/README.md

 # Association Rules Mining
-A repository containing code and experimental data for implemenation of association rules mining (ARM, also called frequent itemset mining or market basket analysis) with the apriori algorithm.
+A repository containing code and experimental data for implemenation of association rules mining (ARM, also called frequent itemset mining) with the apriori algorithm.
+In this case we use it for Market Basket Analysis

 ### Introduction to project and code

-WIP
+There is three noteboks:

-We write an implementation that is leveraging the apriori algorithm to generate simple {A} -> {B} association rules.
+1. Write an implementation from scratch that is leveraging the apriori algorithm to generate simple {A} -> {B} association rules.
 Since (for simplicity) we only care about understanding relationships between any given pair of items, using apriori to get to item sets of size 2 is sufficient.
 The code and idea is based on this [blogpost](https://www.datatheque.com/posts/association-analysis/).
+2. Perform ARM with help of the MLextnd library.
+First generate frequent itemsets with the apriori algorithm, then calculate the association rules und visualize the results.
+Description of the MLextnd functionalities can be found [here](http://rasbt.github.io/mlxtend/user_guide/frequent_patterns/association_rules/).

 ### Data

+For notebook 1:
 “The Instacart Online Grocery Shopping Dataset 2017”, accessed from [here](https://www.instacart.com/datasets/grocery-shopping-2017) on July, 4th 2019.
 For information about the contents of the files, see this [data dictionary](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b).

+For notebook 2:
-(The second notebook is based on another private data source that can not be disclosed.)
+Private data set of a B2B retailer that can not be disclosed.

 ### Additional Resources